 The endpoint security product space is certainly exciting, and it’s clear that it will continue to evolve in an effort to produce higher detection and blocking capabilities, as well as deeper forensic data.
 NSS Labs is looking forward to continued evaluation of the product space and reporting on differences that help enterprise security teams understand the best fit for their environments.

 NSS Labs has recently begun releasing a series of Intelligence Briefs that focus on security controls in the US enterprise.
 The series will report on security product usage as reported by 510 information security professionals representing 50 US industries.
-The brief on endpoint security in the US enterprise is now available to subscribers to our research library.
+The brief on endpoint security in the US enterprise is now available in our research library.